-DAB receives royalties from Guilford Press; has or will receive royalties from the electronic self-rated version of the C-SSRS from ERT, Inc; is on the editorial board of UpToDate; is a reviewer for Healthwise; and is on the board of the Klingenstein Foundation.
+DAB receives royalties from Guilford Press; has received or will receive royalties from the electronic self-rated version of the C-SSRS from ERT, Inc; is on the editorial board of UpToDate; is a reviewer for Healthwise; and is on the board of the Klingenstein Foundation.

-Dr Lisa Pan and Dr David A. Brent would like to gratefully acknowledge Dr Rongrong Tao, Dr Graham Emslie, and Dr Taryn Mayes, the previous contributors to this monograph.
-RT is an author of a number of references cited in this monograph.
+Dr Lisa Pan and Dr David A. Brent would like to gratefully acknowledge Dr Rongrong Tao, Dr Graham Emslie, and Dr Taryn Mayes, the previous contributors to this topic.
+RT is an author of a number of references cited in this topic.
 GE has received research funds from BioMarin, Eli Lilly, Forest Laboratories, GlaxoSmithKline, and Somerset; has served as a consultant for Biobehavioral Diagnostic Company, Bristol-Myers Squibb, Eli Lilly, Forest Laboratories, GlaxoSmithKline, INC Research Inc., Lundbeck, Pfizer Inc., Seaside Therapeutics, Shire Pharmaceuticals, Valeant, Validus Pharmaceuticals, and Wyeth Ayerst; and has been on the speaker's bureau for Forest Laboratories.
-TM is an author of a number of references cited in this monograph.
+TM is an author of a number of references cited in this topic.